BMW i8 Roadster interior & comfort

 The interface’s graphics are sharp enough and it’s in an easy-to-read place on the dash without hampering forward visibility, which is useful, as this isn’t one of the i8 Roadster’s strongest traits.

 It is a little disappointing at this price that apps and tech many owners will want are optional, such as Apple CarPlay, which costs £235.
-Otherwise, the navigation setup is simple to use and functionality such as the real-time traffic data is integrated well.
+Otherwise, the navigation setup is simple to use and functionality such as the real-time traffic data and charge point location finder are integrated well.